yifan-grace-tang/bigscape-installation/README.md

 brew -v
 ```

-2) If the `brew` command is not found you will see this message:
+2) If you see the below message - proceed to step 4:

 ```bash
 zsh: command not found: brew
 ```

-3) If the `brew` command is found you will see something along the lines of this message (note that the specific `brew`  version may not perfectly align).
-If `brew` is found then proceed to the __Minoconda Installation__ section.
+3) If the `brew` command is found you will see something along the lines of this message (the specific `brew`  version may not be 4.3.7).
+If you see this message proceed to the __Minoconda Installation__ section.

 ```bash
 Homebrew 4.3.7
 ```

-4) To install `brew` copy and paste the following command into your `terminal`:
+4) Copy and paste the following command into your `terminal` and click `return`:

 ```bash
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
 ```

-5) If prompted for your password type your computer login password - the information you type will not appear on the terminal so just finish typing your password and cllck enter.
+5) If prompted for your __password__ type your computer login password - the information you type will not appear on the terminal so just finish typing your password and cllck `return`.

-6) After `brew` succesfully installs on your computer you will need to type two more commands in order to actually use `brew` from the `terminal`.
+6) After `brew` succesfully installs on your computer you will need to copy and paste the next two commands.
 In the commands below replace __USERNAME__ with your username.

 ```bash
 echo; echo 'eval "$(/opt/homebrew/bin/brew shellenv)"') >> /Users/USERNAME/.zprofile